The gpio-chardev interface allows access to specific GPIO chardev lines.

 When the interface is connected:

-sets up a virtual GPIO device exposing the specified lines defined in the slot as a character device node at/dev/snap/gpio-chardev/<slot-snap>/<slot-name>
+snap-gpio-helpersets up a virtual GPIO device exposing the specified lines defined in the slot as a character device node at/dev/snap/gpio-chardev/<slot-snap>/<slot-name>.- snapd sets up a symlink at

-pointing at the virtual slot device mentioned above.
+/dev/snap/gpio-chardev/<plug-snap>/<plug-name>pointing at the virtual slot device mentioned above.

-Once connected, the consuming snap can use the device via /dev/snap/gpio-chardev/<plug-snap>/<plug-name>
+Once connected, the consuming snap can use the device via /dev/snap/gpio-chardev/<plug-snap>/<plug-name>.

 - Slot definitions are only allowed for gadget snaps.